superkojiman/jekyll-now/_posts/2016-03-08-radare-2-in-0x1e-minutes.md

 ### Working with functions

 The next step is to have a look at what functions are available in the binary.
-We first need to tell Radare to analyze all the functions so we can list them.
-This can be done with the `aaa` command, followed by the `afl` command:
+As before, we need to analyze all the functions first using `aaa`.
+Then we can use the `afl` command to list all analyed functions:

 ```
 [0x004004b0]> aaa